Espresso111/Espresso/README.md

 # Espresso

-Espresso is a cost-efficient resource provisioning framework designed to streamline heterogeneous GPU allocation (GPU Allocator) and optimal stage placement (Stage Placer) for large model training in the cloud.
+Espresso is a cost-efficient resource provisioning framework that unifies the heterogeneous GPU allocation(GPU allocator) and adequate stage placement (stage placer) for large model training in the cloud.

 ## Overview

-Espresso integrates four main modules: Espresso Profiler, GPU Allocator, Stage Placer, and Performance Estimator.
-Users begin by submitting training jobs via the Espresso Profiler, which collects data on the model, Service Level Objectives (SLO), and dataset.
-The Profiler then assesses execution time and memory overhead for various model layers across different GPU types.
-This data is used by the GPU Allocator to devise cost-effective GPU allocation strategies in heterogeneous environments.
-The Stage Placer, with input from the Performance Estimator, then generates a stage placement plan to predict and optimize training time.
-This comprehensive plan is executed seamlessly in the cloud environment.
+Espresso Profiler, GPU Allocator, Stage Placer, and Performance Estimator.
+Users first submit training jobs to the Espresso Profiler, which includes the model, SLO, and dataset.
+The Profiler analyzes the execution time and memory overhead for different layers on various GPU types.
+The analysis results are then passed to the GPU Allocator, which is responsible for generating cost-effective allocation plans for user’s training job in heterogeneous environments.
+According to the GPU allocation plan, the Stage Placer is invoked to obtain the stage placement plan, combined with the Performance Estimator to predict the required training time.
+Finally, the plan is executed in the cloud.

 ![Architecture](images/architecture.png)